reecehutchison/school/cs2010/lab4/README.md

 at a constant speed.
 Press 1 or 2 during the animation to change the speed it goes.
 During manual mode, you will need to press a key (any key) to move the generation forwards.
-At anytime, during the configuration of the board, or during the manual or animation modes, press q to exit the program.
+At anytime, during manual or animation modes, press q to exit the program.
+During the config of the board, press 4 to exit.